Samukat/Data3001G2/README.md

 Previous research on optimal driving strategies has often relied on simple simulations or narrow datasets.
 In this project, we analyse a **Formula One simulation** with a high-resolution dataset capturing vehicle behaviour through Turns 1 and 2 at the Melbourne Albert Park circuit.
 Our primary aim is to determine the optimum behavioural car conditions (i.e. braking, throttle, steering) at which the vehicle exits Turn 2, based on the time to reach a fixed distance point.

-The setup involves acquiring multiple reference datasets describing the race circuit and lap performance.OThe proposed final dataframe integrates these into engineered lap-level features, capturing key performance indicators (braking point, throttle point, etc) alongside aggregated measures (e.g. total throttle applied within defined segments). to further complement the evaluation of performances.
+The setup involves acquiring multiple reference datasets describing the race circuit and lap performance.
+The proposed final dataframe integrates these into engineered lap-level features, capturing key performance indicators (braking point, throttle point, etc) alongside aggregated measures (e.g. total throttle applied within defined segments). to further complement the evaluation of performances.
 These tasks highlight a significant initial step in bridging the gap between model driven optimisation and real world telemetry analysis in the modern motorsport landscape.

 ---